paulanthonywilson/stripe2qifweb/README.md

-This is a project built with Elixir that uses Dynamo to serve web requests.
+This is a project built with Elixir that uses Phoenix to serve web requests.

 Resources: